stellayazilim/ergosfare.changelog/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).
+This site  is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).

-## Learn more

-To learn more about the technologies used in this site template, see the following resources:

-- [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
-- [Next.js](https://nextjs.org/docs) - the official Next.js documentation
-- [Motion One](https://motion.dev/) - the official Motion One documentation
-- [MDX](https://mdxjs.com/) - the official MDX documentation